213withani/react/fulstackReactBook.md

 In React, when the inputs for a component change, the framework simply re-renders that component.

 Using JSX enables us to write the markup for our component views in a familiar, HTML-like syntax.

+## JSX
+React components ultimately render HTML which is displayed in the browser.

+render() describes the view.

+React allows us to describe a component’s HTML representation in JavaScript.